Novartis/YADA/src/site/markdown/deployment.md

 If you cloned from github, skip to the next section.

 The downloadable war is pre-built using default values for context paths and resource configurations.
-Inspect and modify `META-INF/context.xml` as needed.
+Drop the war into your existing tomcat container, and wait for it to explode.
+Then, inspect and modify `WEB-INF/classes/YADA.properties`, and `META-INF/context.xml` as needed.
 Documentation to assist this effort is inline, in the file.

-After conforming `META-INF/context.xml` for your environment, simply drop it into your existing tomcat container.
+After conforming `WEB-INF/classes/YADA.properties` and `META-INF/context.xml` for your environment, simply restart tomcat.

 The pre-built war uses a local [SQLite®] file for the YADA index.
 This is not likely to be your final implementation–nor should it–however, it is possible to use it to perform sanity checks and more extensive automated testing.